Blog Archives

 The bottom line is that every tea is different.
 Very different.
 In fact, Kevin tested two different sencha teas and one had four times the caffeine of the other.
 If someone shows you a handy-dandy chart that indicates exactly how much caffeine a cup of tea has (as opposed to showing a range), it’s wrong.

-While writing this blog post, I was drinking Green Rooibos from South Africa, which has no caffeine at all.
-It is a non-oxidized “redbush” tea that I blogged about back in 2011 (“I’ll have a green red tea, please“).
+While writing this blog post, I was drinking green rooibos from South Africa, which has no caffeine at all.
+It is a non-oxidized “redbush” tea has a much softer flavor than red rooibos.
 I brewed this cup for 4:00 using boiling water.
 It’s a remarkably forgiving drink, and I’ve steeped it for as long as 10 minutes without ruining it.
 It’s usually good for at least two infusions.

 Caffeine Math: How much caffeine is in a tea blend?